-Volunteers 17 years of age and younger only need to complete the Parent/Guardian Consent Form and Act 34 Record Check.
+Volunteers 17 years of age and younger almost must complete the Parent/Guardian Consent Form.

-Find the instructions for all clearances and the links to clearance request forms on our website.
+Find additional instructions and links to clearance request forms on our website.

 Logging Hours: Recording your volunteer hours in our system allows PTM to properly recognize your work and also accurately share the accomplishments of our volunteer program.
 Visit patrolley.org/timekeeping to see instructions.